jpmontez/parsec-ec2/README.md

 This has been developed with MacOS in mind, but should also work on Linux.

+Note that for now this project will not work with Terraform 0.11.0, as this version introduced some breaking changes in how the `terraform output` command works.
+For now, to continue using `parsec-ec2`, use Terraform 0.10.0.
+Multiple versions of Terraform can be managed using the [tfenv](https://github.com/kamatama41/tfenv) project.

 ## Installation
 The latest version of `parsec-ec2` can be installed using `go get`.